BloomTech-Labs/labs9-employee-scheduler/docs/TDD.md

 ---
 ## User Story

-A user story is what it sounds like.
-A narrative, written from the perspective of a user that describes an interaction with multiple features so that they may complete a task with the application.
-A large design team may create a dozen user personas and write stories for them to help design the app.
-From the perspective of a developer, it is useful to complete this exercise for your core user(s) to better understand their needs.
-Write a user story for your most common type of user interacting with the app for its central purpose.
-Like all good stories, makes sure you include who, what, where, when, why, and how.

 Joel is the supervisor of a small, struggling, locally-owned, boutique cafe.
 He has 6 employees who need to know when to show up for work otherwise there will be no one there to man the store and it will close.
 That would be sad because he would get fired by the owner.
 So he needs